 It is important for you and for us that we protect your privacy.
 Should we ask you to provide certain information by which you can be identified, then you can be assured that it will only be used in accordance with this Privacy Notice.
 Please take the time to read this Privacy Notice to understand what we do with your personal information.

 If you have any queries about our Privacy Policies, please contact our Data Compliance Officer at Tusk Trust, 4 Cheapside House, High Street, Gillingham, Dorset, SP8 5DH, or via email – email@example.com – or by the office on 01747 831005.

-Tusk Trust is a UK registered charity (charity no. 803118), which owns the trading subsidiary Tusk Trust Trading Ltd. (company number 273 4905).
-This privacy notice relates to the data processing activities of Tusk and Tusk Trust Trading Ltd. References to ‘we’, ‘us’ or ‘our’ are to Tusk Trust and Tusk Trust Trading Ltd.
+Tusk Trust Limited is a Charity registered with the Charity Commission for England & Wales (charity number 1186533) & a Company registered in England and Wales (company number 11948023), and owns the trading subsidiary Tusk Trust Trading Ltd. (company number 273 4905).
+This privacy notice relates to the data processing activities of Tusk Trust Ltd. and Tusk Trust Trading Ltd. References to ‘we’, ‘us’ or ‘our’ are to Tusk Trust Ltd. and Tusk Trust Trading Ltd.